armory/docs/content/en/docs/installation/ae-instance-reg.md

 In your Operator manifest (such as `spinnakerService.yml`) or `spinnaker-local` file (Halyard), configure the following parameters:
   - `spec.spinnakerConfig.profiles.spinnaker.armory.cloud.iam.tokenIssueUrl`: set this value to `https://auth.cloud.armory.io/oauth/token`.
-  - `spec.spinnakerConfig.profiles.spinnaker.armory.cloud.iam.clientID`: set this value to **Client ID** that you received from [Register your environment](#register-your-environment).
+  - `spec.spinnakerConfig.profiles.spinnaker.armory.cloud.iam.clientID`: set this value to **Client ID** that you received from [Register your instance](#register-your-instance).
-  - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientSecret`: set this value to the **Secret** that you received from [Register your environment](#register-your-environment).
+  - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientSecret`: set this value to the **Secret** that you received from [Register your instance](#register-your-instance).

-Once you apply the registration information to your environment, your Armory Enterprise environment is registered with Armory.
+Once you apply the registration information to your instance, your Armory Enterprise instance is registered with Armory.

 {{< tabs name="Configure Armory Enterprise" >}}
 {{% tab name="Operator" %}}